 Paella is popularly from Spain, although a lot will say that its historical origin is practically untraceable.

 Experts of Spanish cuisine attribute the creation of what we know as paella today to the city of Valencia in Spain.

-They say when you eat paella that comes from Valencia, it is the most authentic paella that you can ever taste.
+When you eat paella that comes from Valencia, it is the most authentic paella that you can ever taste.

-Paella Valenciana traditionally has round grain rice, beans, meat (which can be rabbit, duck or chicken), snails and artichoke.
+Paella Valenciana traditionally has round grain rice, beans, meat (which can be rabbit, duck, or chicken), snails, and artichoke.

 What’s in Paella?